 DHCP Reservation

-A networking configuration step that instructs a routing system to always provide the exact same internal data identification number to a unique client machine.
+A networking configuration step that instructs a routing system to always provide the exact same IP address to a unique client machine.